berserkware/waffleweb/docs/How-To-Guides/Deploying-Your-Project.rst

 Getting The WSGI Callable
 -------------------------

 The WSGI callable is a method of your WaffleProject called "wsgiApplication".
-Make sure you only put the name of the method.
-Do not call the method.
+Remember to run the method.

 .. code-block:: python

-	wsgiApp = app.wsgiApplication
+	wsgiApp = app.wsgiApplication()

 Connecting The Callable To Gunicorn
 -----------------------------------